melina-diaz/melina-diaz.github.io/_posts/2026-04-11-News-Topic-Analysis.md

 Normalize word frequency for each category to balance a dataset that's biased to certain categories.
 Include each category word ("Science", "Business", etc) as reference points.

 #### 4. Dimensionality reduction & visualization
-Compressed 10,000 word frequencies using PCA to 3 components, then plotted each word in a Plotly scatterplot.
+Compressed 10,000 word frequencies using Principal Component Analysis (PCA) to 3 components, then plotted each word in a Plotly scatterplot.

 <br>